 The Bridge Plan

-The Bridge Plan is a major medical expense insurance plan intended for persons aged 60-95 who are awaiting acceptance as a participant in the U.S. Medicare System.
-Foreign Nationals are usually eligible to purchase Medicare Parts A & B five years after becoming U.S. Residents.
+The Bridge Plan is a major medical insurance plan intended for persons aged 60-95 who are awaiting acceptance as a participant in the U.S. Medicare System.
+All permanent residents of the United States are eligible for Medicare at some point in time.
+Foreign nationals are usually eligible to purchase Medicare Parts A & B five years after becoming U.S. residents.
 While awaiting enrollment in Medicare, they may apply for coverage through The Bridge Plan.
-The Bridge Plan reimburses medically necessary expenses incurred.
+The Bridge Plan is set up to be as simple as possible - No co-pay & No coinsurance.

 Part A: Hospitalization